automatiko-io/automatiko-approval-task/README.md

 - **decision** either `true` or `false` that corresponds to approved and rejected
 - **comment** optional comment given by approvers, in case of multi strategy used, each comment will be separated by `|` symbol
+- **approvedBy** user who approved the task, in case of multi strategy used, each user will be separated by `|` symbol
+- **rejectedBy** user who rejected the task, in case of multi strategy used, each user will be separated by `|` symbol

 An example how to use it can be as follows